b12io/reading-group/fruitful-feedback.md

 # Questions Going In
 * What is the perceived “power status” of an anonymous feedback source?
 * Does positive feedback reception lead to better work outcomes?
+* How will the authors evaluate work quality?
+Will the tasks be very different from our tasks at B12?

 # Notes
 * Conducted a 2x3 factorial between-subjects experiment